OldManUmby/DND.SRD.Wiki/pages/08.equipment/default.md

 Heavy armor doesn’t let you add your Dexterity modifier to your Armor Class, but it also doesn’t penalize you if your Dexterity modifier is negative.

-**_Ring Mail._** This armor is leather armor with heavy rings sewn into it.
+**_Ring Mail_**.
+This armor is leather armor with heavy rings sewn into it.
 The rings help reinforce the armor against blows from swords and axes.
 Ring mail is inferior to chain mail, and it's usually worn only by those who can’t afford better armor.

-**_Chain Mail._** Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing and to cushion the impact of blows.
+**_Chain Mail_**.
+Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing and to cushion the impact of blows.
 The suit includes gauntlets.

-**_Splint._** This armor is made of narrow vertical strips of metal riveted to a backing of leather that is worn over cloth padding.
+**_Splint_**.
+This armor is made of narrow vertical strips of metal riveted to a backing of leather that is worn over cloth padding.
 Flexible chain mail protects the joints.

-**_Plate._** Plate consists of shaped, interlocking metal plates to cover the entire body.
+**_Plate_**.
+Plate consists of shaped, interlocking metal plates to cover the entire body.
 A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
 Buckles and straps distribute the weight over the body.

 **Armor (table)**